jahwi/bget/docs/readme.txt

 For Bget versions 0.2.0 and later, you no longer need to specify a download method.
 However, the default download method has been set to `JS` and this can be changed using the SET switch.

+The -only filter allows fetching scripts that only meet a specific criteria.
+Example: Bget -get -all -only author Jahwi
+The above would get all scripts by the author 'Jahwi'.
+Other filters are: Category, name, and Date

 [B] -Pastebin:
 This fetches a pastebin raw and saves it as a .bat script.
 Usage: